-This Agreement shall enter into force upon signature by the representatives of Kenya and the Agency.
+This Agreement shall enter into force on the date upon which the Agency receives from Liberia written notification that Liberia's statutory and constitutional requirements for entry into force have been met.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Kenya is party to the Treaty.
+This Agreement shall remain in force as long as Liberia is party to the Treaty.